florentpoujol/superpowers-game-flang-plugin/readme.md

     fLang.config.replacementPattern = "{{text}}";
     fLang.config.cache = true;

-Set the dictionaries as values in the `fLang.dictionariesByLocales` object.
+Set the dictionaries as values in the `fLang.dictionariesByLocale` object.
-The keys in `dictionariesByLocales` must be the locales set in the config.
+The keys in `dictionariesByLocale` must be the locales set in the config.

-    fLang.dictionariesByLocales.en = {
+    fLang.dictionariesByLocale.en = {
         localeName: "English",

         greetings: { // you may nest the keys